 Along with a teaching certificate, applicants should hold a bachelor’s degree in social studies or a related social science, or have completed a significant amount of social studies–related coursework as an undergraduate.
 A minimum GPA of 3.0 is required for acceptance, although individuals with a slightly lower GPA may be admitted on provisionary status.

-The University of Pittsburgh is institutionally accredited by the Middle States Association of Colleges and Schools, Commission on Higher Education.
+The University of Pittsburgh is institutionally accredited by the Middle States Commission on Higher Education (MSCHE).

 Committed to diversity, democracy, and justice, the University of Colorado Boulder strives to develop informed and innovative instructors, community leaders, researchers, and role models through its cutting–edge degree programs.
 Combining efficiency and experiential learning, CU’s secondary master of arts and science licensure program allows candidates with a bachelor’s degree in any liberal arts field to pursue a master’s in social studies education.